Tejeshwar Singh: Early life and background

 Singh was the son of Indian diplomat Gurbachan Singh, who served as an envoy to Switzerland, Bhutan and Pakistan.

 He graduated from The Doon School and went on to study at Balliol College, University of Oxford.

 Career

-In 1981 he founded, along with George and Sara McCune, the Indian arm of the international publishing house SAGE Publications, which is now a prominent Indian publishing house.
+In 1981 he founded, along with George and Sara McCune, the Indian arm of the international publishing house Sage Publishing, which is now a prominent Indian publishing house.
 However, Singh was most well known to Indians as a famous newsreader on the nationwide television network, Doordarshan, during the 1980s and early 1990s.
 He reported discontinuing reading newspapers after Indira Gandhi declared emergency in India.
 He reported that Indira Gandhi personally approved the footage of Operation Blue Star in Golden Temple/Harmandir Sahib for news on Doordarshan.

 He also acted as a main villain Deen Dayal in the well-known 1987 Hindi film Jalwa and played Ravi Uncle in Chai Pani Etc. in 2004.

 Tejeshwar Singh died of a heart attack at his home in Mussoorie, India, on 15 December 2007.
 He was 60 when he died.